-- 2 tbsp lemon juice (about half a lemon)
+- 2 tablespoon lemon juice (about half a lemon)

 - Salt to taste

-- In a blender, combine the roasted peppers and tomatoes, hemp seeds, parsley, garlic, lemon, and remaining 1 tbsp of olive oil.
+- In a blender, combine the roasted peppers and tomatoes, hemp seeds, parsley, garlic, lemon, and remaining 1 tablespoon of olive oil.
 Blend until a smooth puree.
 Add salt to taste.